Leoguar Ebikes

 • High Assist (Turbo/Boost): Gives maximum power, made for climbing steep hills, speeding up quickly in traffic, or when you need to get somewhere fast without sweating.

 This technology is important to how the law defines e-bikes.
 In the US, there are usually three e-bike types.
 Class 1 e-bikes only have pedal-assist up to 20 mph, and Class 3 e-bikes only have pedal-assist up to 28 mph.
+These classifications come from widely adopted U.S. e-bike regulations, which define how pedal assist e bikes can be used on roads and bike paths.
+The system helps distinguish e-bikes from electric scooters and motorcycles.
 This shows how important pedal assist is to modern e-bikes.

 fat tire biking